YasinEl/mzRAPP/README.md

 metrics for NPP performed on the same mzML files.
-An overview over mzRAPP capabilities is given in this \< 3 min [youtube video](https://www.youtube.com/watch?v=FwZ_QxZoTcI&feature=youtu.be), which was formerly recorded for the Metabolomics2020 conference..
+An overview over mzRAPP capabilities is given in this \< 3 min [youtube video](https://www.youtube.com/watch?v=FwZ_QxZoTcI&feature=youtu.be), which was formerly recorded for the Metabolomics2020 conference.

 ## Installation